Sayantan-world/HITK_CSE_SoftwareToolsLab/04gcov_gprof/gcov/readme.md

 ### Follow the steps below :

-- Download fact.c and open terminalto move to ur current working directory and execute this
+- Download fact.c and open terminal to move to ur current working directory and type this
 ```
 gcc -fprofile-arcs -ftest-coverage fact.c
 ```